ianmilligan1/HIST640/content/en/docs/Module2/_index.md

 ## Homework for the Week

-The main task this week is to set up a class website for HIST 640.
+The main task before and after this class is to set up a class website for HIST 640.
 This can be part of your digital portfolio.
 You can do so on a variety of sites, including Wordpress or Wix, to whatever level of technical complexity you would like.
+If you already have a website, that's awesome - we might ask you to share it in class.

 To help you with this, I will provide a video walking you through the basic approach to setting up a site.
+We'll talk about best practices in the seminar.

-Before the class, you should have a site set up with the following components:
+By the start of Week Three (i.e. next week), you should have a site set up with the following components:

 * An "about" page;
 * Another page with a CV; and